Authentication

 -H "x-api-key: clk_test_abc123def456"

 ClinikAPI does not handle end-user authentication.
-You bring your own auth provider — Supabase, Clerk, Auth0, Firebase, or any other — and use ClinikAPI purely for clinical data storage and retrieval.
+You bring your own auth provider (Clerk, Auth0, Firebase, etc.) and use ClinikAPI purely for clinical data storage and retrieval.

-Patient (browser) → Your auth (Supabase / Clerk) → Your backend → ClinikAPI SDK → ClinikAPI
+Patient (browser) → Your Auth (Clerk/Auth0) → Your Backend → ClinikAPI SDK → ClinikAPI

-Every resource stored in ClinikAPI is automatically tagged with your organization’s tenant ID at the FHIR level:
+Every resource stored in ClinikAPI is tagged with your organization’s tenant ID:

 {